-It’s been almost fifty years since I started reading books.
+It’s been almost sixty years since I started reading books.

 At the beginning there were novels laid down before me by my mother who was a high school history teacher.
 All those heavy books which I tried to read one after another in those hot summer days in Ankara… A Farewell to Arms by Hemingway.
 The Grapes of Wrath by Steinbeck, Les Miserables by Hugo, and many more novels the names of which I cannot recall right now.

 I also remember the books I “stole” from the shelves all around our one-storey home.
 Bonjour Tristesse by Françoise Sagan, the biography of Toulouse Lautrec and other fascinating books.

 My father was a Physics Professor at the faculty of Natural Sciences.
 When he finished the work he brought home from the University, he would lie down on the couch in the living room and thumb through history journals and read biographies of Ottoman Sultans or Napoleon.
 Or the French editions of Agatha Christie mysteries.
 On the other hand, my deepest passion was the 10 volume series of The Pardaillan by Michel Zevacoin his library.
 I would read and reread the lines I had almost memorized and while I ran around breathless from Catherine de Medici and Fausta to the Huguenots and Henry II, I would ride on horseback in the streets of Paris which I had never seen and I would feel on my palate the tartness of the Bourgogne wines which I had never tasted.